nordicmicroalgae/content/tools.md

   PlanktonToolbox
 </h2>

-The PlanktonToolbox is a free tool for aquatic scientists, and others, working with environmental monitoring related to phyto- and zooplankton.
+The Plankton Toolbox is a free tool for aquatic scientists, and others, working with environmental monitoring related to phyto- and zooplankton.
 It is available for MacOS and Windows.
-A Linux version will produced upon request.
+A Linux verion will be produced upon request.

 Features include:

 * Plankton counter - use the PlanktonToolbox as a counting tool by the microscope
+* Consistent use of names and taxonomic hierachy based on World Register of Marine Species
+* Cell abundance, cells L-1
+* Automatically calculate biomass based on cell volumes from HELCOM-PEG and NOMP.
+Biomass in µg C L-1 or in biovolume mm3 L-1
-* Import phyto- or zooplankton data in .txt and .xlsx files in different formats (configurable)
+* Imports phyto- or zooplankton data in .txt and .xlsx files in different formats (configurable)
 * Work with data on abundance, biovolume and carbon content
 * Data screening - quality control of data
 * Aggregate data, e.g. from species level to class level